microsoft/powerapps-tools/Apps/JITRequest-PowerPlatform/readme.md

 - Azure Admin users - Users in this group have permanent admin roles.
     Typically consists of service accounts.

-Copy the Object ID of the AD group (JIT Users) to set in the "Submit Request" flow variable (AD Group ID).
+Copy the Object ID of the AD group (JIT Users) to set in the "AD Group ID" envrionment variable during the solution import.

-Copy the Object ID of the AD group (JIT Admin Users) to set in the "Submit Request" and "Remove Admin Access" flows variable (AD Admin Group ID).
+Copy the Object ID of the AD group (JIT Admin Users) to set in the "AD Admin Group ID" envrionment variable during the solution import.

 ![Azure JIT Users](media/AzureJITUsers.png)